Marcus Semien Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.6 K/9, which ranks 19th in the league.
+- The Rays pitching staff ranks 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- Rays pitchers combine to surrender the eighth-fewest home runs in baseball (63 total, one per game).
+- Rays pitchers combine to surrender the 10th-fewest home runs in baseball (66 total, one per game).

+- Bradley (4-2) gets the starting nod for the Rays in his eighth start of the season.
+He has a 3.60 ERA in 35 2/3 innings pitched, with 48 strikeouts.

-- In his last time out on Saturday, the righty threw 5 1/3 innings against the Boston Red Sox, allowing one earned run while surrendering four hits.
+- In his most recent outing on Sunday against the Boston Red Sox, the righty went five innings, allowing two earned runs while surrendering six hits.

+- The 22-year-old has an ERA of 3.60, with 12.3 strikeouts per nine innings, in seven games this season.
+Opponents are batting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.